lydell/elm-safe-virtual-dom/README.md

 - When a virtual DOM node is only present in the _old_ virtual DOM, it means that it was removed.
 The original elm/virtual-dom then has no need to recurse through all the children of that virtual DOM node.
 My fork still needs to do that though, to increment the `i` counter of every virtual DOM node inside the removed one, in case one of them is used again later.
 Note that this doesn’t use the regular diffing recursive function, it uses a special function that recurses the virtual DOM just for this use case as quickly as possible.

 - When a virtual DOM node is only present in the _new_ virtual DOM, it means that it was inserted.
-Both implementations the need to recurse through all the children of the new virtual DOM node, to render all of the elements, of course.
+Both implementations then need to recurse through all the children of the new virtual DOM node, to render all of the elements, of course.
 No change there.

 - When two virtual DOM nodes are for different elements (one is a `<div>`, the other is a `<p>`), both implementations bail out, by removing the old DOM node completely and then rendering the new one fresh.
 This is just like a removal followed by an insertion, so my fork needs to recurse through the old virtual DOM node here too, while the original elm/virtual-dom does not need that.

 - Finally, lazy nodes.
 The first thing `lazy` does is that your Elm function won’t be called unless the arguments change.
 The second thing is the virtual DOM diffing.
 If the arguments haven’t changed, then we’ll use the same virtual DOM as last time, which then by definition is unchanged.
 The original elm/virtual-dom then doesn’t need to look through that virtual DOM node at all, it you can just move on to the next.
 My fork still needs to recurse through it, for two reasons.
 The first one is similar to node removals: To increment the `i` counter in case a virtual DOM node used inside the lazy node is used again later.
-The second reason is due to `Html.map` – see the section about `Html.map` why.
+The second reason is due to `Html.map` – see the section about `Html.map`.
 Just like when recursing removed virtual DOM nodes, recursing lazy nodes also has a fast path function that only increments the `i` counter and makes sure event listeners are up-to-date.
 This means that `lazy` is slightly less lazy with my fork.

 </details>